covid-at-home/covid-at-home/shopping.md

 #### When to use PPE

 The World Health Organization offers public advice on [when to wear a mask and how to use masks](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/when-and-how-to-use-masks).

+When to wear a mask:
-You should wear a mask if you are ill with known or suspected COVID-19 (fever, cough, shortness of breath) but _absolutely_have_to_ go out; this protects other people.
-Wear one whenever you are in the same room with someone who is ill with known or suspected COVID-19; this is even mandatory in some countries' COVID-19 quarantine home care protocols.
-If you live somewhere with additional requirements such as wearing a mask in public, your government will let you know.
+* You should wear a mask if you are ill with known or suspected COVID-19 (fever, cough, shortness of breath) but **absolutely have to** go out; this protects other people.
+* Wear one whenever you are in the same room with someone who is ill with known or suspected COVID-19.
+This is even mandatory in some countries' COVID-19 quarantine home care protocols.
+* If you live somewhere with additional requirements such as everyone wearing a mask in public, your government will let you know.
 Check under what circumstances authorities will provide you with masks.
-If you are in a special risk group for COVID-19 severity, then it probably also makes sense to wear a mask when you go out (if you have to go out) while the pandemic is ongoing.
-Similarly, if you are in a group that has more probable exposure, such as healthcare workers, teachers, or grocery store clerks, then it probably makes sense to treat yourself as a potential asymptomatic carrier, and wear a mask in public to protect others.
-Increasingly the general consensus is that it is at least altruistic (and in some places, mandatory) to cover your nose and mouth when you go out in public in order to protect not just yourself from getting infected, but others from the possibility that you might be asymptomatic and infect them.
+* If you are in a special risk group for COVID-19 severity, then it probably also makes sense to wear a mask when you go out (if you have to go out) while the pandemic is ongoing.
+* Similarly, if you are in a group that has more probable exposure, such as healthcare workers, teachers, or grocery store clerks, then it probably makes sense to treat yourself as a potential asymptomatic carrier, and wear a mask in public to protect others.
+Covering your nose and mouth when you go out in public protects not just you from getting infected, but also protects others from the possibility that you might be asymptomatic and infect them.
 See the main text about further things to think about when it comes to containing the spread of the virus as much as possible.

 Studies have shown that high-filtration respirators like the N95 work best to prevent respiratory disease transmission, followed by high-filtration surgical masks, and then low-filtration surgical masks.
 Research also shows that a home-made mask is better than no mask at all when it comes to filtering potentially dangerous particulate.
-So if you cannot find a respirator or mask, try [making one yourself](https://www.instructables.com/id/DIY-Cloth-Face-Mask/).
+So if you cannot find a respirator or mask, try [making one yourself](https://covid-at-home.info/facemask).

 If you do nothing but wear a mask when appropriate and practice good hand hygiene, for most people, that's most of the PPE battle.
-But in addition to this, it makes sense to wear gloves when taking out the trash, as that involves touching objects like doorknobs and trash receptacle lids that are especially likely to transmit disease because many people touch them.
+But in addition to this, it makes sense to wear gloves when taking out the trash, as that involves touching objects like doorknobs and trash receptacle lids that are especially likely to pass on disease-causing microbes because many people touch them.
 Wearing gloves also makes sense when caring for someone who is ill.
 Gowns, caps, and eye protection probably only make sense for healthcare workers and people caring for someone with COVID-19 at home.
-Healthcare workers and others with particularly high exposures may even need to take additional PPE precautions where possible, like double-gowning, because worse initial exposures may be associated with worse disease outcomes (perhaps by causing higher starting viral loads).
+Healthcare workers and others with particularly high exposures may even need to take additional PPE precautions where possible, like double-gowning, because worse initial exposures may be associated with worse disease outcomes (maybe by causing higher starting viral loads that then grow exponentially).

 #### How to fit it properly

-Much PPE is one-size-fits all (such as caps) or sized in large category chunks like small, medium, and large (such as gloves and gowns).
+Much PPE is one-size-fits all (such as caps) or sized in categories like small, medium, and large (such as gloves and gowns).
 Respirators are the hardest piece of PPE to fit.
 Take the time to look up some [videos on how to](https://www.youtube.com/results?search_query=how+to+fit+a+respirator+mask) properly mold one to your face with your fingers, covering your nose and cheekbones closely.
 Don't squeeze the bridge.
 Mask and respirator fit are especially important for keeping potentially dangerous particulate out (in the case of going out in public or taking care of patients) or in (in case you are ill, or an asymptomatic carrier).

 #### How to safely don and doff it